rocket-pool/docs.rocketpool.net/docs/guides/houston/participate.md

 If you see this message in your CLI, you're all set!
 ```
-The node's snapshot address was successfully set to < snapshot signalling address >
+The node's signalling address was successfully set to < snapshot signalling address >
 ```
 :::tip TIP
 Don't worry if you accidentally close the site or lose track of the command.
 You can simply repeat the steps and **sign again using the same node address and signalling address**.
 The frontend uses `signer.Signmessage()` from the ethers library, which means your signature is deterministic given the same input.
 Click [here](https://docs.ethers.org/v6/api/providers/#cid_865) to learn more.